CH33ZED/cso18-recitation/r03/README.md

 Exercise 2
 ----
-You should already know that a pointer is a variable which contains the address in memory of another variable.
-You may also know that not only data(variables) but also programs are are stored in memory.
+You already know that a pointer is a variable which contains the address of another variable.
+You may also know that not only data(variables) but also programs are are stored in the memory.
 If so, can a pointer point to a function?
 The answer is yes.
-Please check compile **e2.c** and execute it.
+Please compile **e2.c** and execute it.
 You will get 0 as the output.
 Carefully read **e2.c** and replace all four **0**s in line 30 - 33 with some other numbers so that the **printf** will print out 1.

 Readings:
 * [Function Pointers](https://en.wikipedia.org/wiki/Function_pointer)